futartup/S8-S9-assignment/README.md

 I would also like to thank www.theschoolofai.in to give me this opporthunity to get hands on AI.

+## Prerequisites
+- Python 3.6+
+- PyTorch 1.0+

+## Changes to the original file

+1. Found the best LR using LRfinder https://github.com/davidtvs/pytorch-lr-finder.
+2. GradCam for falsely predicted images.
+3. Added Cutout to the albumentation transformations.
+4. Uses momentum with SGD.
+5. Changed the epoch number to 50.

 ## Train CIFAR10 with PyTorch resnet18 model